 One thing that most people don’t know about the green industry is that when you spray a pesticide, the overspray will find its way to the ground.
 Even though the person applying is protected by a respirator and chemical suit, the pesticide that is being sprayed becomes part of the environment and attaches itself to soil particles that later dry out and become dust.
 These dust particles then float back up into the air where they may be ingested or inhaled by people who later enter the greenhouse to work.

 The scary thing is that the US EPA only requires pesticide manufacturers to submit information on the individual compounds used in a formula to review them for safety.
 No one could ever do safety testing on the infinite combinations that are possible when these compounds are combined as a result of residual accumulation.

 When I realized that I had eaten countless pizzas and sandwiches in that same greenhouse, it got me thinking about how much I ingested.
 There had to be a “cleaner” way to provide pest control within the growing environment.
 At the time, there were no terms to explain the ideas I was proposing.
 Today, our products are considered “green”, “sustainable” and “organic” by the industry.

-Our approach is to provide products that do not leave behind any toxic residue or legacy.
+Our approach is to provide products that do not leave behind any toxic residual or legacy.
 We leave no footprint behind.